Vulse ArtVulse Art

 Best for: Creating branded content for employees to share

-Canva isn't an advocacy platform, but it's become essential for employee advocacy programmes.
+Canva is not an advocacy platform, but it has become essential for employee advocacy programmes.
 It enables anyone to create professional graphics, carousels, and social posts without design skills.

 Key features: